coder/code-server/doc/guide.md

 ### Change the password?

-Edit the code-server config file at `~/.config/code-server/config.yaml` and then restart code-server with:
+Edit the `password` field in the code-server config file at `~/.config/code-server/config.yaml` and then restart code-server with:

 ```bash
 systemctl --user restart code-server